 From house and sports paraphernalia to school photos, student correspondence and rooms that vibrantly recreate moments from the past, the Museum eloquently and imaginatively explores Shawnigan’s evolution and rich, personal history.
 Exhibits include a classroom from 1916 and one from the 1940s, C. W. Lonsdale’s study from 1927, a teacher’s study from the 1950s, dorm rooms from the 1920s and 1970s, and an art/photography studio from the 1960s.
 Central Shawnigan figures – including founder C. W. Lonsdale, teacher Mabel Lonsdale and nurse Eleanor “Stanty” Stanton – are also brought to life through alumni recollections and photographs.

-In further tribute to Shawnigan alumni, the Museum includes a commemoration to those who served in WWII, including the 43 students who gave their lives in active service.
+In further tribute to Shawnigan alumni, the Museum includes a commemoration to those who served in WWII, including the 44 students and 1 staff member who gave their lives in active service.

 The Museum isn’t simply a portal into a static past: it’s an exploration of the development of a progressive and dynamic community that has offered a home, education and myriad opportunities to countless Shawnigan students over the years.
 A must-visit for anyone with an interest in Shawnigan or in Canadian history, the Museum presents a goldmine of information, artifacts, and narratives, all of which combine to tell the rich and compelling story of Shawnigan Lake School.